If you have failed to make payments on one or more of your bills, it’s possible that you will start getting calls from Ability Recovery Services.

 If they did, you could ask the major credit bureaus to delete the account on account of false information.

-Start by writing a letter that asks Ability Recovery Services to confirm certain details of your debt including the original provider, account information, and date of last account activity.
+Start by writing a letter that asks them to confirm certain details of your debt including the original provider, account information, and date of last account activity.

 They are obligated to respond with documentation that proves you own the debt and that they are obliged to collect it – as long as you contact them within the appropriate timeframe.